Gerunds in French: How and When to Use Them, Explained

 “He learns French by watching French films.”

 These are just two examples of sentences in which the French gerund would be used.
-More on this in a bit!

 The French –ant (present participle) ending is somewhat common, but its use is more restricted than that of the English -ing.